European chemical Substances Information System

 The European chemical Substances Information System (ESIS) was a chemoinformatics database that stored information system on chemicals of the European Union.
-It was created by the former European Chemicals Bureau, which completed its mandate in 2008, in the year 2003.
+It was created in the year 2003 by the former European Chemicals Bureau, which completed its mandate in 2008.
 ESIS was set up by the Joint Research Centre of the European Commission in order to make data on the safety of chemicals more readily accessible to the public, offering a single search tool on chemicals and the legislation under which they are presently covered.
 By October 3, 2013, ESIS contained 14,897 substance records.

 ESIS provided access to several registers and lists, shown below: